StealthUE/Xojo-VSCode-Plugin/README.md

 1. Click a method or event in the tree
 2. The code opens in a new tab (`xojo-code://` virtual document for read-only preview, or a real temp file for editing)
-3. Edit and save — the extension writes the changes back into the correct XML elements
+3. Edit and save — the extension snapshots the project, splices the changes into the correct XML elements, validates the result, and renames it into place
-4. The sync decorator updates to ✓ on success
+4. The sync decorator updates to ✓ on success.
+On a refusal, the file is flagged and your code is preserved.

 ### Using with AI assistants